Magical Project S

-Magical Project S, known in Japan as Pretty Sammy (プリティサミー, Puriti Samī), is a 26-episode anime television series produced by AIC and Pioneer LDC, airing in Japan from October 1996 to March 1997.
+Magical Project S, known in Japan as Pretty Sammy (プリティサミー, Puriti Samī), is a 26-episode anime television series animated by AIC and produced by Pioneer LDC, airing in Japan from October 1996 to March 1997.
 It is based on the Pretty Sammy character and the OVA series.
 The series was released in the United States on VHS in 1999 and on DVD in 2002, only in a subtitled format.
 All instances of the word "sexy" were changed into "lovely" in some episodes.